 Extended due date for electronic filers.
-If you file your 2002 Forms W-2 with the Social Security Administration (SSA) electronically (not by magnetic media), the due date is extended to March 31, 2003.
-For information on how to file electronically, call the SSA at 1-800-772-6270.
+If you file your 2005 Forms W-2 with the Social Security Administration (SSA) electronically (not by magnetic media), the due date is extended to March 31, 2006.
+For information on how to file electronically, see Magnetic media/electronic reporting on page 3.

 Online filing of Forms W-2 and W-3.
-You may file a limited number of Forms W-2 and W-3 online using the SSA Web Site at www.ssa.gov/employer.
-The site also allows you to print out copies of the forms for filing with state or local governments, distribution to your employees, and for your records.
+File Forms W-2 and W-3 electronically by visiting SSA's Employer Reporting Instructions and Information website at www.socialsecurity.gov/employer and selecting "Electronically File Your W-2s."
+SSA's "Create Forms W-2 Online" option allows you to create "fill-in" versions of Forms W-2 for filing with the SSA and to print out copies of the forms for filing with state or local governments, distribution to your employees, and for your records.
+Form W-3 will be created for you based on your Forms W-2.
+Also see Online wage reporting on page 2.